-- 5.1.1 Those responsible for approving payments to the nominee, supervisor or their associates should be provided with sufficient information to make an informed judgement about the reasonableness of their requests. - 5.1.2 Information provided by the nominee, supervisor or proposed supervisor should be presented in a manner which is transparent, consistent throughout the life of the case and useful to creditors and other interested parties, whilst being proportionate to the case. - 5.1.3 A nominee/supervisor should disclose: - Payments, remuneration and expenses arising from the insolvency appointment to him or his associates - Any business or personal relationships with parties responsible for approving his remuneration or who provide services to the nominee/supervisor in respect of the insolvency appointment where the relationship could give rise to a conflict of interest. - 5.1.4 The nominee/supervisor should inform creditors and other interested parties of their rights under insolvency legislation and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report. - Where a nominee/supervisor sub-contracts out work that could otherwise be carried out by the office holder or his staff, this should be drawn to the attention of creditors with an explanation of why it is being done.
+- 5.1.6 Information provided by the insolvency practitioner about payments made from arrangement funds should be presented in a manner which is transparent, consistent throughout the life of the appointment and useful to creditors and other interested parties, whilst being proportionate to the circumstances of the appointment. - 5.1.7 A nominee/supervisor should disclose: - a) all payments, arising from the insolvency appointment to the nominee/supervisor or their associates; - b) the form and nature of any professional or personal relationships between the nominee/supervisor and their associates. - 5.1.8 The nominee/supervisor should inform creditors and other interested parties of their rights under insolvency legislation and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report. - 5.1.9 Where a nominee/supervisor sub-contracts work that could otherwise be carried out by them or their staff, this should be drawn to the attention of creditors and other interested parties with an explanation of why it is being done, what is being done, and how much it will cost. - 5.1.10 Where the company may require additional specialist assistance that will not be provided by the supervisor, the CVA proposal must explain this, the reason why such assistance may be necessary and the costs of such assistance.